Lettuce, Lactuca sativa: “Backyard Salad Bar”

 The Roman emperor Augustus erected a statue in honor of lettuce?
 Of course he did.
 Who wouldn’t?
 One of our oldest cultivated foods, lettuce and its wild cousins have served humans for thousands of years as medicine, religious symbol, narcotic, virility booster, and kitchen delicacy.
 Emperor Augustus was in awe of its pain-killing properties.

 After you plant lettuce seeds, you can expect them to sprout within eight days if the average daily soil temperature is between 55 degrees and 75 degrees (which means you will be able to sow another crop in early autumn).

-To procure your own salad bar in the backyard, try planting at least one or two of each of the four main types of lettuce: romaine, looseleaf, butterhead, and heading.
+To grow your own salad bar in the backyard, plant at least one or two of each of the four main types of lettuce: romaine, loose-leaf, butterhead, and heading.
 An easy crop to grow, lettuce is a seed saver’s delight.
 You can pick from hundreds of heirloom varieties to match your lettuce to your climate, color preferences, and tastes.